oe4dns/tootgroup.py/README.md

 ------------------------------------

 ##### TODO: Error handling
-      Currently there is not much... wich is still bad
+      Currently there is not much... which is still bad

 ##### TODO: file management
       Currently tootgroup.py simply runs from a directory where it will also